cca/koha_link_check/readme.md

 Use the included `report.sql` to create a SQL report in Koha, be sure to set "Public" to "Yes" so the report JSON can be publicly accessed.

 The app prints URLs with non-200 HTTP response statuses.
-It also catches HTTP exceptions within the requests library, which can occur when a domain is unavailable.
+It also catches HTTP exceptions within httpx, which can occur when a domain is unavailable.

 Some websites have poor server hygiene and send successful HTTP responses with non-200 error codes.
-Not a lot we can do about that.
+Not much we can do about that.

 ## LICENSE